 |Stephen Pedersen, Director, Information Security

-Stephen holds multiple information security designations, an electrical engineering degree, and is completing his master’s degree in business administration at SFU.
+Stephen holds multiple information security designations, an electrical engineering degree, and a MBA degree from the Beedie School of Business, SFU.

 He is responsible for Information Security including executive leadership, cyber risk management and security operations.